 The Goodrich Digital InGaAs IR camera allows photographs to be taken between 900 nm - 1700 nm.

-The Varian Saturn Ion Trap Gas Chromatograph-Mass Spectrometer (GC-MS) allows the separation of volatile mixtures of compounds by gas chromatography and analysis of each component by mass spectrometry.
+The Agilent Technologies Gas Chromatograph-Mass Spectrometer (GC-MS) allows the separation of volatile mixtures of compounds by gas chromatography and analysis of each component by mass spectrometry.

-The Chemistry Department operates and maintains two state of the art Vacuum Atmospheres Nexus One inert atmosphere glove boxes.
-Each glove box has moisture and oxygen sensors, variable speed dry train blowers, automatic computer controlled valve switching, low temperature freezer, cold well, atmosphere cooling unit, antechamber and mini antechamber, vacuum port, and automatic regeneration control.
+The Chemistry Department operates and maintains a state of the art Vacuum Atmospheres Nexus One inert atmosphere glove box.
+The glove box has moisture and oxygen sensors, variable speed dry train blowers, automatic computer controlled valve switching, low temperature freezer, cold well, atmosphere cooling unit, antechamber and mini antechamber, vacuum port, and automatic regeneration control.

 The Perkin Elmer Spectrum 100 Fourier Transform-Infrared Spectrometer with the Diamond Attenuated Total Reflectance sampling accessory (FT-IR) uses infrared light to determine the functional groups in organic molecules.